tarasowski/javascript-pocketguide/async-js/1_promises.md

     }
 });
 ````
+**Definition of revealing constructor function:** The ability to resolve or reject the promise is only revealed to the constructing code, and is crucially not revealed to anyone using the promise ([Source](https://blog.domenic.me/the-revealing-constructor-pattern/).

 Since a `Promise` is an object and objects are values we can pass it around across our program.
 As we can see above a `Promise` can be fullfilled or rejected.
 Those are the only possible outcomes of a promise.

 ````
 const promise = new Promise((resolve, reject) {...});
 ````

 ## How to get the value out of the Promise?

 A `Promise` have 3 possible states: